awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_app_compatibility.md

 + Amazon Chime \- For detailed instructions, see [Connect to your Active Directory](https://docs.aws.amazon.com/chime/latest/ag/active_directory.html)\.
 + Amazon Connect \- For more information, see [How Amazon Connect works](https://docs.aws.amazon.com/connect/latest/adminguide/what-is-amazon-connect.html#amazon-connect-fundamentals)\.
 + Amazon EC2 – For more information, see [Join an EC2 instance to your AWS Managed Microsoft AD directory](ms_ad_join_instance.md)\.
-+ Amazon FSx for Windows File Server – For more information, see [What is Amazon FSx for Windows File Server?](https://docs.aws.amazon.com/fsx/latest/WindowsGuide/what-is.html)\.
++ FSx for Windows File Server – For more information, see [What is FSx for Windows File Server?](https://docs.aws.amazon.com/fsx/latest/WindowsGuide/what-is.html)\.
 + Amazon QuickSight \- For more information, see [Managing user accounts in Amazon QuickSight Enterprise Edition](https://docs.aws.amazon.com/quicksight/latest/user/managing-users-enterprise.html)\.
 + Amazon RDS for MySQL \- For more information, see [Using Kerberos authentication for MySQL](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/mysql-kerberos.html)\.
 + Amazon RDS for SQL Server \- For more information, see [Using Windows authentication with an Amazon RDS Microsoft SQL Server DB instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_SQLServerWinAuth.html)\.